skybet/skybet.github.io/_posts/2018-05-26-jmx-metrics-kafka-connect.md

 curl localhost:8080/metrics
 ```

-The output includes valid patterns that we can use to configure more specific metrics in the JMX Exporter configuration file in order to get better names.
-This takes some trial and error, but will eventually lead to a [configuration file](https://github.com/zenreach/docker-kafka-connect/blob/master/jmx_exporter.yaml) for Kafka Connect that looks something like the one that Zenreach are using in their Docker container.
+The output includes valid patterns that we can use to configure more specific metrics in the JMX Exporter configuration file.
+This will let us pick just the metrics that we care about, and it will allow us to give them more sensible names.
+Configuring these patterns takes some trial and error, but will eventually lead to a [configuration file](https://github.com/zenreach/docker-kafka-connect/blob/master/jmx_exporter.yaml) for Kafka Connect that looks something like the one that Zenreach are using in their Docker container.

-This configuration file is also a good starting point if you are configuring JMX Exporter for other Kafka services, as it covers most of the ways of extracting metrics.
+This configuration file is also a good starting point if you are configuring JMX Exporter for other Kafka services, as it covers most of the ways of extracting metrics and many of the metrics across the Kafka services follow a fairly similar format.

+With the metrics that we care about being exposed by the JMX Exporter HTTP interface, we can now configure Prometheus to regularly poll this HTTP endpoint.
+And we can then configure alerts in Alert Manager and build dashboards in a Grafana instance attached to Prometheus.
+We should now have graphs on a screen in the office, and out of hours alerts being sent to on-call engineers.

+Hopefully this post has encouraged you to start using JMX metrics not just for Kafka Connect, but the whole of the Kafka platform as well as any other Java applications you might have running on your network.
+Not every application has custom metrics that are as useful as the Kafka ones, but all Java applications will expose at least JVM metrics.